ManimCommunity/manim/docs/source/tutorials/using_text.rst

 MarkupText is similar to :class:`~.Text`, the only difference between them is that this accepts PangoMarkup(which are similar to html), instead of text.

-You can find the reference of PangoMarkup in :class:`MarkupText`.
+You can find the reference of PangoMarkup in :class:`~.MarkupText`.

 .. manim:: MarkupTest
     :save_last_frame: